 San Diego, CA, USA

 Ware, Colin; Franck, Glenn; Parkhi, Monica; and Dudley, Tim, "Layout for Visualizing Large Software Structures in 3D" (1997).
-Center for Coastal and Ocean Mapping.
+Interanational Conference on Visual Information Systems (VISUAL).
 200.